-- Flavivirus, Enveloped, RNA virus; a very simple genome, consisting of just 3 structural and 5 non-structural genes.
-Also, there're regions called quasi species, which are hyper variable regions in the envelop glycol protein - 6 genotypes, and multiple subtypes - Spread is still less well understood when compared to transmission of HAV, HBV, and HDV.
-But can be via: - 1.Infected blood, well documented, until screening blood for transfusions was introduced, it caused the great majority of cases of post-transfusion hepatitis. - ➤ Hepatitis C was the major cause of post-transfusion hepatitis until a serologic test for screening blood donors was developed. - 2.
+- Flavivirus, Enveloped, single stranded, positive sense RNA virus; a very simple genome, consisting of just 3 structural and 5 non-structural genes.
+Also, there're regions called quasi species, which are hyper variable regions in the envelop glycol protein. - No polymerase in the virion (unlike HBV) - 6 genotypes, and multiple subtypes: needed for Rx and medicolegal - Spread is still less well understood when compared to transmission of HAV, HBV, and HDV.
+But can be via: - 1.
+Infected blood, well documented, until screening blood for transfusions was introduced, it caused the great majority of cases of post-transfusion hepatitis. - Hepatitis C was the major cause of post-transfusion hepatitis until a serologic test for screening blood donors was developed. - 2.
 Sexual contact, but to a lesser extent than HBV. - 3.
-Needle sharing, accounts for 40% of the cases is an insidious disease that typically does not cause a clinically apparent acute illness.
+Needle sharing, accounts for 40% of the cases.

-- In about one-quarter of infected individuals, the first manifestation may be smoldering chronic hepatitis, which can eventually progress to liver failure. - •Screening donor blood for hepatitis C antibodies has significantly reduced the incidence of post transfusion hepatitis C by 80% to 90% - Individuals at risk of HCV infection include chronic hemodialysis patients and spouses of those infected with hepatitis C. - In the United States, approximately 3.5 million people have antibodies to the hepatitis C virus (HCV)
+- 6 8 weeks incubation period / most infections are sub-clinical. - Hepatitis C is an insidious disease that typically does not cause a clinically apparent acute illness. - In about one-quarter of infected individuals, the first manifestation may be smoldering chronic hepatitis, which can eventually progress to liver failure. - Clinical infections are generally less severe than HBV, damage due to cell mediated immune response. - HVC has a higher incidence of chronic liver disease than HBV (70-80% of patients remain viremic for more than 1 year). - 170 million cases globally. - Screening donor blood for hepatitis C antibodies has significantly reduced the incidence of posttransfusion hepatitis C, with an 80% to 90% decrease in transmission through blood transfusions. - Individuals at risk of HCV infection include chronic hemodialysis patients and spouses of those infected with hepatitis C. - In the United States, approximately 3.5 million people have antibodies to the hepatitis C virus (HCV).